onestardao/WFGY/Polaris/experiments/README.md

 A more precise statement is:

-Within the currently published task scope, Polaris shows a signal that structured task representation can reduce token cost while preserving inspectable output quality.
+Within the currently published task scope, Polaris Protocol shows a signal that structured task representation can reduce token cost while preserving inspectable output quality.

 This should not be interpreted as all small models completely beating all large models.